 Since their opening in 1931, the GIA (Gemological Institute of America) have quickly established themselves as the foremost authority in gemology and become the industry standard in gemological sciences.
 The...

-Many of our customers have an insurance appraisal for their diamond, watch or jewelry that they are looking to sell.
+Many of our customers have jewelry appraisals for insurance reasons for their diamonds or jewelry that they are looking to sell.
 While these are useful when it comes to insuring your items, they are not as useful when it comes to establishing their second-hand value.
 Unfortunately, the price stated on these can be misleading and create false expectations.

 Why is the price on my jewelry insurance appraisal not the resale value?

-Appraisals are meant solely for insurance purposes.
+Jewelry appraisals for insurance purposes are just that.
 It covers the cost of replacement in the event that something should happen to your item.
 But it’s important to bear in mind that these are inflated values that do not reflect resale value of your goods for the following reasons:

 - Insurance values are higher than retail value (up to 100% above retail)